-I won't get into the complete genealogy of the New Joe Special (because I cannot; it's too confusing), but the most credible tale of its origin is that it was invented late one night at San Francisco's New Joe's Restaurant to feed a hungry musician who ordered a spinach omelet but asked the chef if he could add anything to make his eggs more substantial.
-The chef said he had some hamburger meat left over from dinner hour.
+The New Joe Special is an emblem of California cuisine before California Cuisine got ditsy.
+The most credible tale of how it came to be is that late one night at San Francisco’s New Joe’s Restaurant a hungry musician ordered a spinach omelet but asked the chef if he could add anything to make his eggs more substantial.
+The chef said he had hamburger meat left over from dinner hour.
 Now, all around the Bay Area, you will find menus that list Original Joes, New Joes, Baby Joes, and just plain Joes, all of which are a variation of the skillet meal that includes ground beef, spinach, and eggs.
-We like it at Original Joe's in San Jose (since 1956), where it is called the Joe's Special and the menu alerts customers, "We are not associated with any other 'Joe's' restaurants."
+We like it at Original Joe’s in San Jose (since 1956), where it is called the Joe’s Special and the menu alerts customers, “We are not associated with any other ‘Joe’s’ restaurants.”

 2 teaspoons olive oil